fmalina/revisions-blocl/activism/swimmingwithsharks.md

 consisting of a complicated cluster of islands that operate under one flag.

-When asked about their responsibility for the crash they could join all those others in the City in saying: ‘It wasn’t me.’
+When asked about their responsibility for the crash they could join all those others in the City in saying: ‘It wasn't me.’
 That even applies to most of the ‘structurers’ who invent or build complex financial products.

 So huge have investment banks become that they can give rise to subcultures, and